pooryakhorsand/YOLO-CNN-LSTM-Activity/README.md

 - If a worker is **Working** or **Sitting and Working**, we assign them the label **"Working"**.
 - All other activities (Sleeping, Using the phone, Sitting and Talking, Eating food) are labeled as **"Not Working"**.

-### Steps for Dataset Creation:
-1. **Data Collection**: Record videos capturing workers engaged in diverse activities within the restaurant, focusing on the above-defined activities.

-2. **Frame Extraction**:
-   - Extract frames from each video at a consistent interval (e.g., every 5 or 10 frames).
-Each extracted frame should be labeled with the corresponding activity being conducted during that time.

-3. **Annotation**:
-   - Annotate activity labels for sequences of frames to indicate which specific activity is being performed, ensuring that each group of frames corresponds to particular actions performed by the workers.

-4. **Data Preparation**:
-   - Preprocess images to a uniform size and normalize pixel values.
-Arrange the data into sequences suitable for input into the LSTM-CNN model, adhering to the desired input shape (e.g., `[samples, time steps, height, width, channels]`).

-5. **Dataset Split**: Like the YOLO dataset, this dataset should be split into training, validation, and testing sets.

 https://github.com/user-attachments/assets/b645b127-285f-4436-a7ab-49d76277cf15